kareemjwallssanders/todo-list-2019a-week05/README.md

   - (1 to 5 no 3) I completed the challenge
   - (1 to 5 no 3) I feel good about my code
   - Anything specific on which you want feedback!

+I completed the challenge: 4
+I feel good about my code: 4
+I'm not sure if my constructors are setup cleanly...

 Example:
 ```